Silvia Torres-Peimbert

 Silvia Torres-Peimbert (also known as Silvia Linda Torres Castilleja, born in 1940) is a Mexican astronomer.
 She won the L'Oréal-UNESCO Awards for Women in Science in 2011 for Latin America for her work determining the chemical composition of nebulae.

 Life

 Torres-Peimbert was born in Mexico City in 1940.
-She studied Physics at the National Autonomous University of Mexico (UNAM) before going to the University of California in Berkeley.
+She studied Physics at the National Autonomous University of Mexico (UNAM) before going to the University of California, Berkeley.
 She returned to Mexico to conduct post-doctoral research at her alma mater.
 She studied star formation and the mass thrown out by mid-size stars.
 She has studied the distribution of the primordial helium abundance.
 In 1973 she became a professor in the Faculty of Sciences and the Institute of Astronomy at UNAM and was the director of Institute of Astronomy from 1998 to 2002.
 During this time she worked closely with Manuel Peimbert, her husband.
 Torres-Peimbert and Peimbert had both been students of Guillermo Haro (Haro was in 1959 the first person elected to the Royal Astronomical Society from a developing country).